 BIO 120 - Essentials of Life Science

 An introduction to selected principles of the biological sciences explored through current topics in biology.
 Areas of study will include the organization of life, cell structure and function, DNA structure and heredity, biodiversity, evolution, and ecology.
 This course is designed for the career or non-science student.
-Three class hours, two laboratory hours.
-(SUNY-NS)

 Course Learning Outcomes